 Deeper knowledge of the role will empower you to ask strong, relevant questions – which is a great way to appear confident and forthright.
 It will also allow you to better tailor your answers to the specific requirements of the job.

 Top tip: it is surprisingly easy to find people who have worked in roles similar to the one you are applying for, and message them via LinkedIn.
 Try asking them for advice: you may be surprised how many replies you receive, and how useful those insights can be.

 2. Prepare a strong CV

 Knowing that your CV is strong will immediately improve your general confidence, creating a good pre-impression on your interviewer.
-It will also help you practise talking about yourself dispassionately and with authority, which many people find embarrassing or awkward.
+It will also help you practice talking about yourself dispassionately and with authority, which many people find embarrassing or awkward.

 3. Anticipate and rehearse your responses

-Interview anxiety often relates to a fear of being caught off guard or getting tongue tied over an answer. one of the most effective ways to dispel this anxiety is to anticipate as many possible lines of questioning as possible, and prepare for whatever angle the interviewer might take with you.
+Interview anxiety often relates to a fear of being caught off guard or getting tongue-tied over an answer. one of the most effective ways to dispel this anxiety is to anticipate as many possible lines of questioning as possible and prepare for whatever angle the interviewer might take with you.